cockroachlabs/open-sourced-interview-process/MarketingExercises.md

 - **Objective:** You will be having a conversation with the Chief Marketing Officer surrounding to core competencies for this role: 1) how you leverage your skills to maximize marketing effectiveness for highly technical solutions and remain consistently on brand and 2) How you deliver on-brand creative while ensuring a fast creative shipping environment.

-- **Candidate Prep:** This role serve as a primary voice and stakeholder for the Cockroach brand.
-As such, the Senior Designer will oversee the design and execution of all digital, print, display, and collateral content.
+- **Candidate Prep:** As a creative designer, you would serve as a primary voice and stakeholder for the Cockroach brand.
+As such, this role involves overseeing the design and execution of all digital, print, display, and collateral content.
 An important element of being at a young B2B company is being able to make smart decisions in a fast-moving environment with a focus on shipping creative content.
 Given that CockroachDB is a highly technical product in a highly technical industry, we target two personas: developers and IT decision-makers (such as Chief Architects and CIOs).
 Getting these audiences' attention is particularly challenging-- they are jaded and marketing wary.
 Visual brand consistency is important to developing a solid brand ID with the limited promotional vehicles available.
 Think about how you approach the above-mentioned competencies with these goals in mind.

-## **Title: Take-home Exercise & Onsite: Email & Landing Page Design**
+## **Title: Take-home Exercise: Email & Landing Page Design**

-- **Overview:** Driving lead activity is a critical element of marketing’s role within Cockroach Labs.
-Our content is a great asset for engaging our prospects and the community but if they aren’t aware of new content then it’s value is underleveraged.
+- **Objective:** Your task is to redesign the email and landing page for a campaign promoting Cockroach Labs content with an eye towards making clear calls to action and communicating efficiently to inspire engagement.

-Your task is to redesign the email and landing page for a campaign promoting Cockroach Labs content with an eye towards making clear calls to action and communicating efficiently to inspire engagement.
+- **Candidate Prep:** Driving lead activity is a critical element of marketing’s role within Cockroach Labs.
+Our content is a great asset for engaging our prospects and the community, but if they aren’t aware of new content, then its value is underleveraged.
+For this exercise, you should think about how to effectively direct your audience, structure content

 - **Take-home Exercise Goal:**
     - Provide clear actions to the email recipient.